 On scanning the QR Code, one will get all the information about the medicine.
 This can potentially help reduce the cases of wrong medication and even fake medicines.

-This fact has been acknowledged by the European Medicines Agency (EMA), which recently issued guidelines to pharmaceutical companies who wish to add a QR Code on to packaging or package leaflet of centrally authorised medicinal products.
+The fact that QR Codes can be of great use has been acknowledged by the European Medicines Agency (EMA).
+They issued guidelines to pharmaceutical companies who wish to add a QR Code on to packaging.
+Or even on package leaflet of centrally authorised medicinal products.

 Top 8 Highlights from the EMA Guidelines

 Given below are the top 8 highlights from the guidelines: